lekoala/data-grid/readme.md

 regular attributes to avoid cluttering the node with a very large attribute.

 The columns must be an array with the following fields:

 - field: the key in the data
 - title: the title to display in the header (defaults to "field" if not set)
 - width: the width of the column (auto otherwise)
 - class: class to set on the column (target body or header with th.class or td.class)
+- attr: don't render the column and set a matching attribute on the row with the value of the field

 Note : you can also pass a plain list of comma separated string, or a js object with the field => title mapping.